demisto/content/Releases/19.7.2/PaloAlto_MineMeld.md

-Formatted Minmeld to the package structure with separate files to script,yml,image and description
+Formatted Minmeld to the package structure with separate files to script,yml,image and description.